 Also of interest is that Highland Park has more people living here who work in computers and math than 95% of the places in the US.

-Highland Park is a very ethnically-diverse borough.
+Highland Park is an extremely ethnically-diverse borough.
 The people who call Highland Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Park residents report their race to be White, followed by Asian.
 Highland Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.05% of the borough’s residents.
-Important ancestries of people in Highland Park include Polish, Russian, German, and Italian.
+People of Hispanic or Latino origin account for 13.71% of the borough’s residents.
+Important ancestries of people in Highland Park include Russian, German, Polish, and Italian.

 The most common language spoken in Highland Park is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.